-After your questionnaire is received, we’ll review it to ensure that you meet our Eligibility Requirements and determine if we have any initial questions.
+After your application is received, we’ll review it to ensure that you meet our Eligibility Requirements and determine if we have any initial questions.
 Since we primarily contact applicants via email, please be sure to check your email regularly for any important messages we may send.

 If the initial review is favorable, we will contact you to schedule a home visit conducted by one of our Home Visit Team volunteers.
 The volunteer will go through a set of standardized questions, review your past experience as a dog owner, and your expectations for adoption.
 They will also note the layout of your home and how it might impact a dog, and visually inspect any fencing that surrounds the yard.
 If you have an underground (invisible) fencing system, the volunteer will need to see the transmitter and verify that the system is operational.
 All members of the family must be present for the home visit; we will make every effort to schedule it at a mutually convenient time.
 (Note: Some home visits may be handled virtually via photos/videos.)

 Following the home visit, we’ll review all application materials and advise you of your approval status.
 In some cases, approval of your application will be conditional on one or more factors – typically making necessary fence repairs or having an actual fence installed if required (depending on a specific dog’s requirements).

 Many of our applicants have adopted from us previously – we take it as a compliment that they come back to DVGRR for a second (or third!) dog.
-Prior adopters will be asked to fill out a new questionnaire if it has been more than a year since their last one was completed.
+Prior adopters will be asked to fill out a new application if it has been more than a year since their last one was completed.
 We’ll also arrange for a home visit unless waived by the Adoption Manager, since this really helps us with the matching process.

 If you decide to purchase a puppy, adopt a dog elsewhere, or simply change your mind, we ask that you contact Zack Morgan, Director of Adoption, immediately in order for us to work with the next family waiting to adopt.